5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-But don’t worry: I have compiled a list of Croatia 5 day itineraries to suit your travel needs.
+But don’t worry: I have compiled a list of 5-day Croatia itineraries to suit your travel needs.
 Whether you’re into coastal towns and island hopping, or you’d prefer to go adventuring in the country’s stunning national parks, our itineraries will inspire you to put together a dream trip to this Mediterranean gem.

 Croatia Transport Options – The Best Ways to Travel While in Croatia